Art-Ecommerce-LLC/brigart/README.md

    pip install -r requirements.txt
    ```

-6. **Now that dependencies are download and you are in the root directory.
+6. **Now that dependencies are downloaded and you are in the root directory.
 Run**
    ```
    uvicorn src.app:app --reload
    ```